DinoChiesa/apigee-proxy-generator/README.md

 You could create other proxy templates.
 The templates you create don't need to point to BigQuery.

+**NB**: These examples work only against Apigee X or hybrid; they depend on a feature particular to Apigee X/hybrid.

 ## Example Configuration Data